Working as an Activity Instructor / Group Leader

 PGL offer a competitive wage along with an industry leading food and accommodation package for residential roles.

-Your wage will be dependent on your age, role, location, experience, residential status and hours of work.
+Your wage will be dependent on a range of factors such as age, role, location, hours of work, qualifications and experience.

 Key PGL Facts